 “Believe in your heart that you’re meant to live a life full of passion, purpose, magic and miracles.” — Roy T. Bennett

 What if we woke up and said “thank you” before anything else—to life for having us, for our bed for being there, for the sun shining through the window, for the people we call our friends?
-Life, then, might feel new.
+Then life might feel new.

 We could walk outside regularly and stop to breathe the air fully.
-We could feel the sun on our skin and see the animals play as if they might not be there tomorrow.
+We could feel the sun on our skin and look into nature like this whole thing, life, is a million miracles, or one great miracle.

 Gratitude and mindfulness are two habits that make every other habit feel more enriching and alive, less rigid and more changeable.
 They make us feel more powerful as we see life differently through their lens.

 A change of scenery can do wonderful things for our mental health.